yihui/yihui.org/content/en-vitae.md

 Most of my slides were generated from R Markdown (especially the ones in recent years).
 To download the R Markdown source documents, simply replace the extension `.html` with `.Rmd` in the address bar of your web browser.

+- Yihui Xie, 2018, _Some Lesser Known Features of knitr_, a remote talk for the RaukR Summer School, Visby, Sweden ([slides](https://bit.ly/2018-raukr))
 - Yihui Xie, 2018, _Easy Dashboards with R Markdown_, a talk at the Omaha R User Group, Omaha, NE ([slides](https://bit.ly/2018-dashboard))
 - Yihui Xie, 2018, _Creating Websites with R Markdown and blogdown_, a talk at the RStudio Conference 2018, San Diego, CA ([slides](https://bit.ly/2018-blogdown))
 - Yihui Xie, 2017, _An R Markdown Tutorial on bookdown, blogdown, and xaringan_, a 3-hour tutorial in the School of Natural Resources, University of Nebraska-Lincoln ([slides](https://slides.yihui.name/2017-rmarkdown-UNL-Yihui-Xie.html))